Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

         100 Days of Code Challenge | ROUND 2
 ----------------------------------------------

+## Day 26: 01 June 2019

+- Read chapter one and two of the book Python for Data Analysis.

+- Watched The wonderful and terrifying implications of computers that can learn from TED Talks.

+**Aprox Time:** ***2 hours***

 ## Day 25: 31 May 2019

 - Learned how to manipulate data in Python.